 A Van Propane System is a requirement for most people who are living the van life.
-Like many people, we use Propane for a main fuel source as it contains an enormous amount of energy and is extremely efficient.
-It is possible to obtain near unlimited off grid power if you know how to build an efficient solar electrical system, but even then you may still want to combine your 12v power with a propane system so you can build a more versatile adventure vehicle.
-A good overlanding vehicle leverages multiple power sources for both efficiency and redundancy reasons.
+Like many people, we use Propane as a main fuel source as it contains an enormous amount of energy and is extremely efficient.
+It is possible to obtain near-unlimited off-grid power if you know how to build an efficient solar electrical system, but even then you may still want to combine your 12v power with a propane system so you can build a more versatile adventure vehicle.
+A good Overlanding vehicle leverages multiple power sources for both efficiency and redundancy reasons.

 We both know that propane is no joke and that it should be installed in the safest way possible as the consequences can be fatal.
 In some places (like Australia) it’s illegal to do your own propane system work, so please check the laws where you are before you carry out any work on your vehicle.

 If you are in any doubt about what you are doing we recommend that you hire a professional to do your propane work for you.
 At the very least, consider having a professional check your installation when you are done.

 DISCLOSURE: This post contains affiliate links, which means that if you click a product link and buy anything from the merchant, we will receive a commission fee.
 The price you pay remains the same with or without the affiliate link

 Complete Guide to Van Life Propane / LPG / Gas Systems